 Radiology Degree Program Information and Requirements

 Radiology is a branch of medicine that focuses on internal imaging and involves the use of high-energy radiation or other imaging technologies.
 These technologies usually include digital imaging technology, radio waves, magnetic imaging resonance (MRI), computer tomography (CT) scanning, ultrasound and nuclear magnetic resonance.
+There are associate's, bachelor's and master's degree programs in radiology, each of which builds in complexity through advanced coursework and hands-on training.

 Associate's Degree in Radiology